Last Update January 12, 2017 - Please check back for new and updated Influential Exhibitions.

 Curator: Edward Steichen (1879 - 1973)

-The full title of the exhbtion on the invitation reads: "The Family of Man - An Exhibition of creative Photography, dedicated to the dignity of man, conceived and executed by Edward Steichen."
+The full title of the exhibition on the invitation reads: "The Family of Man - An Exhibition of creative Photography, dedicated to the dignity of man, conceived and executed by Edward Steichen."

 Commenting on the show, Mr. Steichen says: Photographers all over the world have made this exhibition possible.
 They have photographed the everyday story of man - his aspirations, his hopes, his loves, his foibles, his greatness, his cruelty his compassion, his relations to his fellow man as it is seen in him wherever he happens to live, whatever language he happens to speak, whatever clothes he happens to wear.